 Large selection of high quality bicycles for boys and girls.
 Reserve bikes early for pick up at your convenience.
 We will be open Christmas eve from 10am - 3pm

 Thanks for visiting our on line site.
 Wyckoff Cycle LLC is a family friendly bicycle shop offering sales of new and used bicycles, parts, accessories, and apparel.
 Specializing in bicycle repairs and maintenance we will keep your entire family rolling all season long.
 We are avid cyclists and know what it takes to keep your bike running at 100%.
 We love and welcome all types of bikes.
 So if your into Road, Mountain, BMX, Fat bikes, Downhill Bikes, Tri Bikes, Fixies, Hybrids, Tandems, Cruisers, Folding bikes and even basic kids bikes we have you covered.

 With over 100 bicycles on display and many more in storage we are sure to have something for you.
 If we still don't have what you need we can order a bike and have it ready in as little as two days.
-Stocking high quality brands like Raleigh Bicycles, Schwinn Signature, GT Bicycles, Pivot Cycles, FIT Bike Co. and Intense cycles.
+Stocking high quality brands like Giant, Liv, Raleigh Bicycles, Schwinn Signature, GT Bicycles, Pivot Cycles, FIT Bike Co., Intense cycles and others.
 We want you to have the best cycling experience.

 Can't afford new?
 Our used bikes may be perfect for you.
 Sizes, styles and color's are limited to stock on hand so call us or stop in to discuss your needs.